JoeFriedlander/cloudDance/README.md

 # ubiKal
 ![Website](https://img.shields.io/website?up_message=online&url=https%3A%2F%2Fwww.ubikal.com) ![GitHub](https://img.shields.io/github/license/JoeFriedlander/ubiKal?color=rgb%2833%2C%20150%2C%20243%29)

-* Quickly create and share tiny schedules
+Quickly create and share tiny schedules

-* Login-free authorization with 'View' and 'Edit' links
+Use 'View' and 'Edit' links for login-free authorization

-* Realtime collaboration inside a one hour block
+Collaborate in realtime with one hour blocks

 ### Website: [ubiKal.com](https://www.ubikal.com)
 Desktop/Laptop only (not mobile ready yet)

 ### Main tech used
-Vue.js + Vue Router + Vuetify, Node + Express, Moment, uuid
+Vue.js + Vue Router + Vuetify
+Node + Express
+Moment
+uuid
 ## Installation
 Note: The project is divided into a vue `frontend` folder and a node `backend` folder, each with their own package.json
 ### Prerequisites